-References here to "paragraph" are to paragraphs of the Eighth Schedule.
+References here to "paragraph" are to paragraphs of the Eighth Schedule to the Act.

 A recoupment under section 8(4)(a) and a capital gain may be triggered if an SBC disposes of an asset.

 Under paragraph 11(1) the meaning of "disposal" is described in wide terms as -